stonepros/stone/doc/releases/nautilus.rst

 * "osd_deep_scrub_large_omap_object_key_threshold" has been lowered to detect an object with large number of omap keys more easily.

-* The Ceph Dashboard now supports silencing Prometheus alert notifications.
+* The Stone Dashboard now supports silencing Prometheus alert notifications.

 Changelog
 ---------